 What's in our Underwear?

-Because of these laws, we’ve never tested for PFAS.
-However, due to recent news, we pursued extra third-party testing for peace of mind.
-We are happy to report that Knix products are PFAS free.
+Because of these laws, we had initially never tested for PFAS.
+However, due to news in early 2020, we pursued extra third-party testing for peace of mind.
+As an industry standard, these tests only spot 20-30 main chemicals (like PFOA), which our Leakproof Underwear were cleared for.
 You can save and read the report at the bottom of this post.

 Gusset Liner: 86% cotton, 10% spandex, 4% carbon

 We opted for cotton because it’s a natural, breathable fibre next to your skin.
 Our carbon cotton fabric has inherent bacteriostatic and anti-odor properties.
 Carbon has been used in air and water filtration for years, and is natural and safe.

 Our Fresh Fix Technology is a polyester layer that absorbs and traps moisture which is paired with a polyester based water impermeable membrane, making our products both absorbent and leakproof.